mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/workspaces/applications/catalog-applications/application-deployment/index.md

 export WORKSPACE_NAMESPACE=<workspace_namespace>
 ```

-After creating a GitRepository, you can either use the Kommander UI or the CLI to deploy your custom applications.
+After creating a GitRepository, you can either use the Kommander UI or the CLI to deploy your catalog applications.

 ## Deploy the application using the Kommander UI

-Go to the Kommander UI to deploy your custom applications:
+Go to the Kommander UI to deploy your catalog applications:

 1. Select the desired **Workspace**